Kolot86/My-guides/KYVE/KYVE-beta.md

 ```bash
 NODENAME=Du_not_copypast
 ```
 ## Make your custom ports.
-You can change this two numbers
+You can chose from 10 to 65
 ```bash
 KYVE_PORT=26
 ```